 Become a Member

-CAAIP membership provides a connection to a large network of professionals and experts in philanthropy.
-Membership also provides free and discounted admission to special events, as well as updates on research and development in philanthropy.
+Join a community that effectively responds to the needs of the African American community and its leaders.
+A CAAIP membership provides you with a connection to a large network of professionals and experts in philanthropy, free and discounted admission to special events, as well as updates on research and development in the social sector.